WendyKKelly/ExplicitChristian/_posts/turning-toward-creation.md

 _Amen._

 I love knowing that we all suffer a little — and that God restores, establishes, strengthens, and supports us.

+## <a id="Fiftysix"></a>Day Fiftysix ##

+> Genesis 3:10 - 12  Dr. Tim Mackie's translation from The Bible Classroom
+>
+> 9And Yahweh said to Cain,
+> “Where is Abel your brother?”
+> And he said,
+> “I do not know.
+Am I the keeper of my brother?”
+> 10And he said,
+> “What have you done?
+> The voice of the shed-blood of your brother
+> is crying out to me from the ground.
+> 11And now, you are cursed from the ground,
+> which has opened its mouth to receive the shed-blood of your brother from your hand.
+> 12When you work the ground,
+> it will no longer yield its strength to you;
+> you will be a vagrant and a wanderer in the land.”

+### You Love Us ###

+_Dear Lord — Abba._

+_Thank you forloving us.
+So much that we know that you never abandon us, never loose hope in us._

+_Amen._

+Reading through God's response to Cain is such an excellent lesson in powerful love.
+God doesn't carelessly let Cain off the hook - nor does he rage at Cain, punishing him violently.
+He stays with Cain, allows Cain the chance to stand upright and confess.
+He still stays with Cain when Cain doesn't do that, and tells him, stright, what he has done and what the consequence will be.
+But never does God "lose it" or walk away.
+Honestly, this has me enthralled.
+This is our God.